dnbasta/ynab-transaction-adjuster/docs/basic_usage.md

 ### Apply
 Apply the filter and adjust function on the fetched transactions from YNAB via the `apply()` method.
-It returns a filtered list of the modified transactions which can be inspected for the changed properties.
+It returns a filtered list of [`ModifiedTransaction`][models.ModifiedTransaction] which can be inspected for the changed properties via the `changed_attributes` attribute.
 Only actually changed transactions are returned.
 ```py
 modified_transactions = my_adjuster.apply()
 ```